MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Multi-Scale LSTM

 \subsection{Temporal Multi-Scale LSTM}

-In addition to stacking layers and using pooling operations, GoogLeNet also utilizes the Inception composed of parallel filters of different sizes to enhance the multiscale representation capability.
-It also motivates some follow-up work.
-In theory, superimposing two convolutional layers with $3\times3$ kernels is equivalent to a convolutional layer with $5\times5$ kernel, Res2Net~\cite{gao2019res2net} forms an equivalent multi-kernel layer like GoogLeNet by adding shortcuts between parallel group convolutions.
-SKNet~\cite{li2019selective} propose a dynamic selection mechanism that can select $3\times3$ or $5\times5$ kernel in a soft-attention manner.
-Inspired by these works, we design a multi-scale convolutional LSTM to explore fine-grained temporal multiscale representations, which we call Multi-Kernel LSTM (MK-LSTM).
-The Temporal Multi-Scale LSTM (TMS-LSTM) will be obtained by stacking multiple MK-LSTM units.
+In addition to stacking layers and using pooling operations, GoogLeNet~\cite{szegedy2015going} also utilized the Inception composed of parallel filters of different sizes to enhance the multiscale representation capability.
+It also motivated some follow-up work.
+In theory, superimposing two convolutional layers with $3\times3$ kernels is equivalent to a convolutional layer with $5\times5$ kernel, Res2Net~\cite{gao2019res2net} formed an equivalent multi-kernel layer like GoogLeNet by adding shortcuts between parallel group convolutions.
+SKNet~\cite{li2019selective} proposed a dynamic selection mechanism that can select $3\times3$ or $5\times5$ kernel in a soft-attention manner.
+Inspired by these works, we design a multi-scale convolutional LSTM to explore fine-grained temporal multiscale representations, which we call multi-kernel LSTM (MK-LSTM).
+The temporal multi-scale LSTM (TMS-LSTM) will be obtained by stacking multiple MK-LSTM units (6 layers).
 The intuitive view of TMS-LSTM is to replace ConvLSTM units in Fig.~\ref{fig::convlstm} with MK-LSTM units.

-MK-LSTM (Fig.~\ref{fig::mk-lstm} and Eq.~\ref{eq::mk-lstm}) follows the Markov assumption like ConvLSTM, using different scales of cellular memory to describe the deformation of objects at different scales over time.
+MK-LSTM (Fig.~\ref{fig::mk-lstm} and Eq.~(\ref{eq::mk-lstm})) follows the Markov assumption like ConvLSTM, using different scales of cellular memory to describe the deformation of objects at different scales over time.
 We only employ two types of convolution kernels: $3\times3$ and $5\times5$.
-There are two reasons: (1) For $1\times1$ kernel, the receptive field of states will not grow as layers stack.
-(2) For larger kernels, later states have larger receptive fields and are related to a wider range of the input.
+There are two reasons: (1) For the $1\times1$ kernel, the receptive field will not grow as layers stack.
+(2) For the kernel larger than $1\times1$, the deeper layer has larger receptive fields.
 However, using an excessively large convolution kernel will lead to a rapid increase in training consumption.
 Based on the above reasons, we construct MK-LSTM using two ConvLSTMs with $3\times3$ and $5\times5$ kernel respectively, a compromise between performance and consumption.
 The equation of the MK-LSTM unit is shown as follows: